tommygrammar/Distributed-Scalable-Data-Architecture/README.md

 But yes, understand how everything works and you are going to find it easy.
 I should be rolling out new updates really soon in another branch.
 The goal is a high frequency data architecture with extremely high performance.

-I should also rollout the docker instructions, with orchestration done with docker-compose or kubernetes
+will rolout the docker compose or kubernetes soon.

+the terminal.sh is a bash automated script for running all of tgem in different terminals using one script.